Stewart SF3: Racing performance

 The French Grand Prix was another high point for Barrichello.
 He qualified on pole, the second of his career, and managed to finish in third and score the fastest lap of the race.

 After another retirement, Herbert struggled for the next phase of Grand Prix, finishing four in a row, before double retirements.
 Whilst Barrichello managed to collect points at both the Hungarian and Italian Grand Prix.
 However, Herbert's day to shine with the SF3 was to come, at the European Grand Prix.
 After qualifying fourteenth on the grid, Herbert managed to win the race and team mate Barrichello finished in third meaning Stewart's first - and only - race win and double podium.

 In Malaysia, Barrichello and Herbert would finish in fourth and fifth places, securing valuable points for the team.
-However, when the Ferrari's were disqualified for a technical infringement relating to the F399's bargeboards, the pair were promoted to second and third securing their fourth place in he Constructors Championship.
+However, when the Ferrari's were disqualified for a technical infringement relating to the F399's bargeboards, the pair were promoted to second and third securing their fourth place in the Constructors' Championship.
 However, this was later overturned by the FIA and the Stewart's returned to their original placings.

 Stewart's final Grand Prix would come at Japan, where the team were also saying goodbye to Barrichello who was signing for Scuderia Ferrari after three seasons with the team.
 Eddie Irvine was coming the other way to join Stewart ahead of their transfer to become Jaguar Racing.
 In the final race, both cars finished in seventh and eighth places.
-The team were able to secure fourth in the Constructors Championship with 36 points.
+The team were able to secure fourth in the Constructors' Championship with 36 points.

+Later uses

 In December 1999, Eddie Irvine would test the SF3 at Jerez before officially transferring to the team from January 2000.
 The car wore its sponsors, whilst Irvine wore blank overalls and a sponsor-less helmet.

+In 2000, the car was fitted with Michelin tyres for their preparation in the 2001 season and was test driven by Tom Kristensen.